Lewesyru/ssh-to-ghostrider/README.md

 * [Extra: share drive on ghostrider](#extra-share-drive-on-ghostrider)

 ## Introduction
-Lambda workstation (`ghostrider`) provides an efficient and high-performance solution for running deep learning code.
-It is also provides a Remote Desktop Protocol (RDP) for an easy-to-use remote access.
-However, using RDP will consume many CPU/GPU and RAM resources on `ghostrider`.
+Clark Labs now offers a high-performance computer—Lambda workstation (`ghostrider`)—for every coding guys.
+It provides four extremely fast GPUs to run your deep learning scripts and have it done in seconds.
+It also provides a Remote Desktop Protocol (RDP) for an easy-to-use remote access.
+However, using RDP will consume many CPU/GPU and RAM resources of `ghostrider`.
 Besides, if your connection with `ghostrider` is via Clark VPN, the response from ghostrider sometimes will be very “laggy” or even have no response at all.
-So, using Secure Shell (`ssh`) could be an ideal way to access `ghostrider` remotely. `ssh` can let you control the machine not only save computing resources, but also avoid the “laggy” situations.
+However, a Secure Shell (`ssh`) connection can not only let you control the machine in a command-line style without consuming too many computing resources, but also avoid the “laggy” situations.
+Therefore, using `ssh` could be an ideal way to access `ghostrider` remotely.

-`ssh` is a secure connection to server’s shell.
-It provides a command line control interface (the shell) to the server (i.e. `ghostrider`).
+`ssh` provides a secure channel over an unsecured network in a client–server architecture, connecting an SSH client application with an SSH server[<sup> 1</sup>](#reference).
+In other words, it provides a command-line interface on your computer, but controlling the server (the `ghostrider`).
 There is no GUI at all, only command lines.
+Thus, the `ghostrider` won't provide you a desktop environment and it won't run any process related to it.
 And that’s the reason why using SSH can save our valuable computing resources.

 This manual will guide you through the SSH access installation with only a few steps.
 After setting everything up, you can use Jupyter Notebook on your own device, but running your code on `ghostrider`. (*Even if Jupyter Notebook is not installed on your device!*)
 Now let’s get started.